alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 - 4.1 **Be friendly and patient.**

-- 4.2 **Be welcoming**: We strive to be a project and community that welcomes and supports people of all backgrounds and identities.
+- 4.2 **Be welcoming**: we strive to build a welcoming and supportive team.
+  As community facilitators, we also strive to apply this value in creating Communities of Practice that welcomes and support members of all backgrounds and identities.
 This includes, but is not limited to members of any race, ethnicity, culture, national origin, colour, immigration status, social and economic class, educational level, sex, sexual orientation, gender identity and expression, age, size, family status, political belief,